Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Empirical Application: Realized volatility data

 \subsection{The data}

-We applied our method to realized stock market volatility data, as described in detail by \citet{Ch12}.
-Specifically, we use the 'long' sample of U.S. equity market of the S$\&$P500.
+We used the realized stock market volatility data and more precisely the \enquote{long} sample of the U.S. equity market, S$\&$P500, as described in \cite{Ch12}.
 The realized volatility is the squared root of the realized variance for asset class $i$ in month $t$ expressed as the sum of squared intra-period (daily) returns